 [This is the first of two articles about homesickness at camp.
 It is also a parent favorite.]

-Almost fifty summers ago, my mother received a letter in the mail from me on the Thursday after I had gone to camp for the first time.
+Fifty summers ago (ouch, that is hard to write!), my mother received a letter in the mail from me on the Thursday after I had gone to camp for the first time.
 Though only 8 years old, I had a flare for the dramatic:

 The stains you see on this page are the tears falling from my eyes.
 No one likes me.
 I am so sad.
 If you truly loved me, you would come and get me.

 Oddly enough, my mother did not immediately jump in the car to save me.
 Instead, she smiled to herself, placed a quick phone call and then went about her day.

 Was she an ice woman or a machine?
 Neither.
 Instead, she was the mother of 4 and I was her third.
 She had received “the letter” before and she recognized it.

 “The letter” is a perfectly natural reaction to the early days of camp.
 You see, home is a pretty special place full of wonderful people you know love you and reassuring routines.
 Camp, on the other hand, is initially full of people you do not know (strangers?!?) and unfamiliar experiences.
 When you are unsure of yourself, you long for your parents, your room, your pets, and anything that is “normal.”

 So on the first or second day of camp, during rest hour, you sit on your bunk and long for home.
 Chances are that two hours ago, you were fine because you were shooting archery or behind a boat, but now (remember, it is rest hour) you have nothing to do but think about home.
 You break out the pen and stationary your parents packed for you, and you write the most powerful prose you can muster.